h283303580/h283303580.github.io/_publications/2015-10-01-paper-title-number-9.md

----
-title: "Ultrathin Crosslinking Vapor Deposition Encapsulation of Dexamethasone for Controlled Release from Three-dimensional Devices"
+Ultrathin Crosslinking Vapor Deposition Encapsulation of Dexamethasone for Controlled Release from Three-dimensional Devices"
-collection: publications
-permalink: /publication/2015-10-01-paper-title-number-9
-excerpt: 'This paper is in preparation.'

 This paper is in preparation.